ovh/docs/pages/platform/public-cloud/first_connexion/guide.en-sg.md

 #### Finalise the installation

 Once you have created your instance, you will need to finalise something called *sysprep*.
-To do this, log in to the [OVH Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external} and launch the VNC console:
+To do this, log in to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external} and launch the VNC console:

 ![VNC console](images/vnc_console.png)